 Most patients were diagnosed with BIA-ALCL when they sought medical treatment for implant-related symptoms such as swelling, pain, lumps, or asymmetry that developed after their initial surgical sites were fully healed.
 In the cases known to date, BIA-ALCL was diagnosed years after the breast implant was placed.
-The earliest report was one year after implant placement and the latest was 23 years after the implant surgery.
-About half the cases occurred within the first 7 years after implant.
+The earliest report was less than one year after implant placement and the latest was 34 years after the implant surgery About half the cases occurred within the first 8 years after implant as of the August 20, 2020 FDA report.
 BIA-ALCL was most often diagnosed in women who had textured implants.
 The textured implant may have been placed at the most recent surgery or at any other prior breast implant operation.